ngazic/reading-static-md-files/README.md

 #### [raw-loader](https://www.npmjs.com/package/raw-loaderlink)

-Configuration of Webpack to use this loader is required (see vue.config.js)
+Configuration of Webpack to use this loader is required (see vue.config.js and shims-vue.d.ts)

 #### [remarkable](https://www.npmjs.com/package/remarkable)